husicj/poisson-reconstruction/README.md

 When the `CSV_LOG` parameter in dm_calibration.py is set to `True`, the voltage response data (based on a linear fit of the coefficient estimates for each voltage of an actuator) is output in the file "voltage_response.csv" (with units radian/Volt).
 Each row corresponds to the actuator indicated in column 0, and the remaining columns represent Zernike coefficients, ordered by ANSI index.

 Alternatively, when the `LOG_RESULTS` in dm_cailbration.py is set to `True`, the coefficients are output (rather than the slope from linear regression) in the file "calibration\_data\_coefficients.py".
 When this file is imported as a python module, it supplies a dictionary keyed by the actuator directory names, containing dictionaries of coefficients keyed by voltage values, and ordered according to their ANSI indexing.
-The current default also excludes the first three Zernike coefficients, for the polynomials of order 0 and 1.
+The current default also excludes the first of the Zernike coefficients (corresponding to piston), but does calculate the coefficients for the order 1 Zernike polynomials (tip/tilt).
+This can be changed in the parameters.py file.

 ### Cropping